nsidc/NSIDC-Data-Tutorials/README.md

 ## Usage with Mamba/Conda

-Note: If we already have conda or mamba installed we can skip this step.
+> Note: If we already have conda or mamba installed we can skip the first step.

 1. Install mambaforge (Python 3.9+) for your platform from [mamba documentation](https://mamba.readthedocs.io/en/latest/installation.html)